Humane Rodent Control Solutions

 For questions, contact Stephanie Ellis, Executive Director, Wild Care, Inc. stephanie@wildcarecapecod.org

 All photos are by Kerry Reid.
 Snowy Owl by Stephanie Ellis.
-These birds were treated at Wild Care and survived rodenticide poisoning except for the Snowy Owl who succumbed to the poison.
+These birds were treated at Wild Care and survived rodenticide poisoning except for the Snowy Owl who succumbed to poison.

 READ ALL NEWS